JulioOLV/boilerplate-apps-router/README.md

 - `test:watch`: runs jest in watch mode
 - `storybook`: runs storybook on `localhost:6006`
 - `build-storybook`: create the build version of storybook
+- `generate`: generate a new component using plop

 ## Learn More